astronomer/docs/astro/deploy-code.md

 1. In your Astro project, create a new file named `.airflowignore` in a DAGs directory.

-2. List the files you want ignored when pushing code to Astro.
+2. List the files or sub-directories you want ignored when you push code to Astro or when you are developing locally.
+For example, `mydag.py` or `data-team-dags`.
+The ignored files must be in the same `dags` directory of your Astro project.

 3. Add the DAG name file path to the file.